LGUG2Z/komorebi/README.md

 each command.

 ```
 start                                      Start komorebi.exe as a background process
 stop                                       Stop the komorebi.exe process and restore all hidden windows
 state                                      Show a JSON representation of the current window manager state
 query                                      Query the current window manager state
 subscribe                                  Subscribe to komorebi events
 unsubscribe                                Unsubscribe from komorebi events
 log                                        Tail komorebi.exe's process logs (cancel with Ctrl-C)
 quick-save-resize                          Quicksave the current resize layout dimensions
 quick-load-resize                          Load the last quicksaved resize layout dimensions
 save-resize                                Save the current resize layout dimensions to a file
 load-resize                                Load the resize layout dimensions from a file
 focus                                      Change focus to the window in the specified direction
 move                                       Move the focused window in the specified direction
 cycle-focus                                Change focus to the window in the specified cycle direction
 cycle-move                                 Move the focused window in the specified cycle direction
 stack                                      Stack the focused window in the specified direction
 resize-edge                                Resize the focused window in the specified direction
 resize-axis                                Resize the focused window or primary column along the specified axis
 unstack                                    Unstack the focused window
 cycle-stack                                Cycle the focused stack in the specified cycle direction
 move-to-monitor                            Move the focused window to the specified monitor
 move-to-workspace                          Move the focused window to the specified workspace
 send-to-monitor                            Send the focused window to the specified monitor
 send-to-workspace                          Send the focused window to the specified workspace
 send-to-monitor-workspace                  Send the focused window to the specified monitor workspace
 focus-monitor                              Focus the specified monitor
 focus-workspace                            Focus the specified workspace on the focused monitor
 focus-monitor-workspace                    Focus the specified workspace on the target monitor
 cycle-monitor                              Focus the monitor in the given cycle direction
 cycle-workspace                            Focus the workspace in the given cycle direction
 move-workspace-to-monitor                  Move the focused workspace to the specified monitor
 new-workspace                              Create and append a new workspace on the focused monitor
 resize-delta                               Set the resize delta (used by resize-edge and resize-axis)
 invisible-borders                          Set the invisible border dimensions around each window
 work-area-offset                           Set offsets to exclude parts of the work area from tiling
 adjust-container-padding                   Adjust container padding on the focused workspace
 adjust-workspace-padding                   Adjust workspace padding on the focused workspace
 change-layout                              Set the layout on the focused workspace
 load-custom-layout                         Load a custom layout from file for the focused workspace
 flip-layout                                Flip the layout on the focused workspace (BSP only)
 promote                                    Promote the focused window to the top of the tree
 retile                                     Force the retiling of all managed windows
 ensure-workspaces                          Create at least this many workspaces for the specified monitor
 container-padding                          Set the container padding for the specified workspace
 workspace-padding                          Set the workspace padding for the specified workspace
 workspace-layout                           Set the layout for the specified workspace
 workspace-custom-layout                    Set a custom layout for the specified workspace
 workspace-tiling                           Enable or disable window tiling for the specified workspace
 workspace-name                             Set the workspace name for the specified workspace
 toggle-window-container-behaviour          Toggle the behaviour for new windows (stacking or dynamic tiling)
 toggle-pause                               Toggle window tiling on the focused workspace
 toggle-tiling                              Toggle window tiling on the focused workspace
 toggle-float                               Toggle floating mode for the focused window
 toggle-monocle                             Toggle monocle mode for the focused container
 toggle-maximize                            Toggle native maximization for the focused window
 restore-windows                            Restore all hidden windows (debugging command)
 manage                                     Force komorebi to manage the focused window
 unmanage                                   Unmanage a window that was forcibly managed
 reload-configuration                       Reload ~/komorebi.ahk (if it exists)
 watch-configuration                        Enable or disable watching of ~/komorebi.ahk (if it exists)
 window-hiding-behaviour                    Set the window behaviour when switching workspaces / cycling stacks
 float-rule                                 Add a rule to always float the specified application
 manage-rule                                Add a rule to always manage the specified application
 workspace-rule                             Add a rule to associate an application with a workspace
+identify-object-name-change-application    Identify an application that sends EVENT_OBJECT_NAMECHANGE on launch
 identify-tray-application                  Identify an application that closes to the system tray
 identify-border-overflow                   Identify an application that has overflowing borders
 focus-follows-mouse                        Enable or disable focus follows mouse for the operating system
 toggle-focus-follows-mouse                 Toggle focus follows mouse for the operating system
 mouse-follows-focus                        Enable or disable mouse follows focus on all workspaces
 toggle-mouse-follows-focus                 Toggle mouse follows focus on all workspaces
 ahk-library                                Generate a library of AutoHotKey helper functions
+notification-schema                        Generate a JSON Schema of subscription notifications
 help                                       Print this message or the help of the given subcommand(s)
 ```

 ### AutoHotKey Helper Library for `komorebic`